Standard Poker Chip Values and Colors

 Poker Chip Values

-Poker is a game that requires a number of different valued chips; having a combination of small and large denomination chips makes the game run smoother.
+Poker is a game that requires a range of different valued chips; having a combination of small and large denomination chips makes the game run smoother.
 To facilitate this, you’ll find that most poker rooms have a healthy mix of low and high-denomination chips that can be used across games of all stake levels.
 Let’s take a look at the most common chip values you’ll find at a casino.

 • $1